 Pre-AP courses go beyond ELA and math and are designed with a specific focus on cross-disciplinary alignment.
 Pre-AP subjects currently include ELA, Algebra 1, World History and Geography, Biology, and Visual and Performing Arts, with more courses planned for the future.

 Pre-AP is currently designed for ninth graders (with other grades to follow in the future).
 The program emphasizes certain basic learning tenets and methodologies that augment and reinforce the current ninth-grade SpringBoard curriculum in ELA and math.

 Yes.
-Eventually, SpringBoard ELA and Math will be redesigned to fully incorporate the Pre-AP instructional shifts and routines, so Pre-AP schools may select SpringBoard as their comprehensive curriculum for those subjects and bypass the course audit process that will begin in 2020.
+Eventually, SpringBoard ELA and math will be redesigned to fully incorporate the Pre-AP instructional shifts and routines, so Pre-AP schools may select SpringBoard as their comprehensive curriculum for those subjects and bypass sections of the course audit process that will begin in 2020.
 Prior to these redesigns, we will help SpringBoard schools create curriculum maps to support both programs in math and ELA.
 For this initial cohort, SpringBoard schools will go through the same process as everyone else.